Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Results

 \section{Results}

-Table \ref{results} reports the main results for our task.
+Table \ref{results} reports the main results for our task over each of the crisis periods.
 From the table, we can make the following observations:

-\begin{itemize}[leftmargin=*] \item The deep-learning model, BiGRU + Attention, shows results that lie close to 0.5.
-This is because the model predicts mostly False (Note that All-True or All-False predictions produce an AUROC of exactly 0.5).
+\begin{itemize}[leftmargin=*] \item The first two deep-learning models (\ie GRU+GAT, GPT+GNN) show results that lie close to 0.5.
+This is because the models predict mostly False (Note that All-True or All-False predictions produce an AUROC of exactly 0.5).
 Portfolio crashes are often rare, which causes a large bias towards False predictions when training the model.
-In addition, it is likely that the model is unable to handle events that are previously unseen in the train set, causing them to predict False on the unprecedented crash events.
+In addition, it is likely that the models cannot handle events that are previously unseen in the train set, causing them to predict mostly False on the unprecedented crash events.

+\item The DAN+FCL model shows results that are further from 0.5, as it can now deal with the imbalanced dataset.
+However, it is likely still unable to handle crash events not seen in its training data.

-\item Among the thought-based frameworks (\ie IO, CoT and GoT), we can see a clear rising trend in the AUROC metric.
+\item On the other hand, the zero-shot LLM frameworks do not have these limitations.
+Furthermore, among the thought-based frameworks (\ie IO, CoT and GoT), we can see a rising trend in the AUROC.
 This shows that it is beneficial to break down the task of predicting portfolio crashes into smaller thought processes.

-Going further, we observe that the search-based ToG was able to outperform these models.
+\item Going further, we observe that the search-based ToG was able to outperform these models.
 As the input dataset was not manually filtered, it is likely that there are numerous news articles that contain noisy information not relevant to the specified portfolio.
 By first searching for an impact path from the articles to the portfolio, ToG was able to find the most relevant information that can help it to decide if a possible portfolio crash will occur.

-\item Finally, our TRR framework was able to outperform all models, by an average of 10.6\% over the strongest baseline (ToG).
-By considering \textit{multiple} impact paths that are relevant to the portfolio and also the relationship between these paths, TRR was able to get a more holistic overview of the various market forces on the portfolio, which can help it to detect possible crashes more accurately. \end{itemize}
+\item Finally, our TRR framework was able to outperform all models, by an average of 8.93\% over the strongest baseline (ToG).
+By considering \textit{multiple} impact paths that are relevant to the portfolio and also the relationship between these paths, TRR was able to get a more holistic overview of the various market forces on the portfolio, which can help it to predict crashes more accurately.

+\item In addition, TRR was also able to perform well in the 2022 dataset, which is after the post-knowledge cut-off date.
+This shows that the performance can be attributed to the reasoning process of the TRR framework, and not the internal knowledge of the LLM. \end{itemize}